jrstnly/sardius_feed_wp_plugin/README.md

 - **Smart Feed Integration**: Pulls media data from the Sardius API feed with pagination support
 - **Virtual Pages**: Creates individual pages for each media item with custom URLs
+- **Shortcode Support**: Flexible shortcodes for displaying media content anywhere on your site
 - **Advanced Filtering**: Filter media by category, search terms, and sort by date
 - **Admin Management**: Complete admin interface for managing and viewing media with pagination
 - **Intelligent Caching**: 1-hour cache with automatic refresh on user visits